suppose this is your default.nix

 So this is probably where I would say this pattern comes in handy.
 Let’s say

-And we actually want to call the derivation inside our root folder ./.
+And we actually want to call the derivation inside our root folder ./..
+The

 {